geoportal-arcal/geoportal-arcal.github.com/_posts/tilemill/0001-01-06-legends-and-tooltips.md

     /dss_course_dataset/tilemill/2-legends_tooltips/code_tooltip.txt

-Copy and paste it to your TileMill project in the interactivity editor Teaser edition area.
+Copy and paste it to your TileMill project in the interactivity editor Teaser editing area.

 The new version of the tooltip allows to visualize Beryllium concentration values and vertical profiles.